Guide to going on an African safari

 How do you start?
 For first timers, I would recommend South Africa, particularly Kruger National Park.
 Kruger offers excellent game viewing, both in the main national park as well as in the concessions, which are privately operated reserves on the border of Kruger National Park itself.

-I have visited a number of Kruger's concessions as well as the main Kruger park itself and can recommend combining both, say, 3 days in the main park and 3 days in a concession.
-I particularly like Simbavati for general game viewing and Arathusa specifically for world class leopard spotting.
+I have visited a number of Kruger's concessions as well as Kruger itself.
+Based on these experiences, I recommend combining both, say, 3 days in the main park and 3 days in a concession.
+I particularly like Simbavati for general game viewing and Arathusa for world-class leopard spotting.

-You will stay at a lodge in bush and get treated with great food and accommodation.
+You will stay at a lodge in bush.
+The food and accommodation are usually excellent.

-In Kruger, you are almost certain to see the 'Big Five' although you can never be 100% sure since this is completely wild nature.
-The general rule is that the more you pay the more you see, because get the better guides.
+In Kruger, you are almost certain to see all the 'Big Five' (lion, leopard, elephant, rhino, and African buffalo), although you can never be 100% sure, because these parks are completely wild nature.
+The general rule is the more you pay the more you see, because you get better guides.

-On my last trip in South Africa in 2022, I worked with a tour company called Cedarberg Travel.
+On my last trip to South Africa in 2022, I worked with a tour company called Cedarberg Travel.
 They were good, but there are many others, so shop around.
+Cedarberg organised our car hire, lodge bookings at the Kruger and concession lodges, and the accommodation on the rest of our trip.

 Leopard from Kruger National Park (Source: own photo)